grue-eyed-arty/lvs-camera-security/AI_Usage.md

 * Used ChatGPT to come up with better config names because the ones I was coming up with were absolutely atrocious.

-* Used ChatGPT to write quick, dirty, annoying helper functions.
+* Used ChatGPT for quick little boilerplate such as "make dir if doesn't exist"